 In 2001, the year of the photograph of Dave with Nicanor Parra, he was invited to present a paper on the antipoet at the homage paid to him at the University of Chile.
-Dave's paper, entitled "Un tejano descubre la antipoesía de Parra y la trata de traducir" ("A Texan Discovers the Antipoetry of Parra and Tries to Translate It"), would be published in the proceedings from the event and reprinted in Dave's collection of his writings on Chilean poetry, Hallazgo y traducción de poesía chilena (2019).
+Dave's paper, entitled "Un tejano descubre la antipoesía de Parra y la trata de traducir" ("A Texan Discovers Parra's Antipoetry and Tries to Translate It"), would be published in the proceedings from the event and reprinted in Dave's collection of his writings on Chilean poetry, Hallazgo y traducción de poesía chilena (2019).

 After participating in the Universities of Texas and Chile exchange program in 1965, Dave returned to Chile on his own in February 1966.
 He is pictured here in the Andes with hands in pockets from the snow-covered cordillera.
 In Santiago, he taught English and American literature classes at the State Department's Binational Institute and at the Catholic University.
 A young librarian named María Isabel Jofré worked at the Institute library and attended one of Dave's literature classes.